kosmios1/Beetle-Quest/doc/report.typ

     BeetleQuest architecture
   ],
 )

-= Architectural Design Choices
+== Design Choices

 The architectural analysis of our initial system, carried out using MicroFreshner, revealed smell between the microservices.
 To isolate potential failures and improve the system's resilience, we introduced Circuit Breakers (CBs).

 The introduced Circuit Breakers effectively address the issues caused by continuous failures of a microservice, preventing the cascading propagation of errors that could slow down or completely halt the entire system.

-Moreover, to achieve more effective control over the system, we have introduced *_Timeouts_* on database connections.
+To achieve more effective control over the system we have introduced *_Timeouts_* on database connections.
 This solution significantly improves resilience and reliability.
 If a connection or query exceeds the maximum time defined by the timeout, the system considers the operation as failed and immediately activates error-handling mechanisms, ensuring a quick response and preventing bottlenecks or slowdowns.

 We have also used a reverse proxy called *_Traefik_*, which acts as an intermediary between external users and the system's internal services.
 In this architecture, Traefik functions as an access gateway, managing and routing requests to the appropriate microservices, ensuring efficient and centralized traffic handling.

-= Microservices
+== Microservices

 The main idea was to divide a monolithic system into a series of microservices, each of which handles a specific functionality.
 This fragmentation allows for greater modularity and control of the system.
 To make the web-application more scalable, the microservices have been designed to be independent and stateless.
 Microservices that need to store data use their own dedicated database, which they access directly.